 or if you are creating a new compute instance, we can supply the same public key at the same time

-- Now lets see How to login to Linux with SSH private key from window client
+4. Now let’s see How to login to Linux with SSH private key from the Windows client

 Run the PuTTY program.